Why Give to CREES?

 For more information on Czech studies at CREES, click here.

-The Nicolaus Copernicus Endowment was established at the University of Michigan in 1973.
-The principal goal of this effort is to provide support for Polish programming and fellowships for students in Polish studies.
+The Nicolaus Copernicus Endowment was established at the University of Michigan in 1973, and it supports the activities of the Copernicus Program in Polish Studies.
+The endowment provides support for Polish programming and fellowships for students in Polish studies.
 Income from the endowment supports the Annual Copernicus Lectures and other public programming dedicated to advancing a deeper understanding of Poland, its people, and its culture.
 To make an online donation, click here.

 The SEES Endowment Fund is used to support Southeast European studies at the University of Michigan.
 Gifts will support instruction in the Bosnian/Croatian/Serbian language; programming initiatives such as lectures, conferences, symposia, and film series; student fellowships in Southeast European studies; and approved projects that ensure the continued advancement of a deeper understanding of the people, culture, and politics of the region.
 To make an online donation, click here.